NomcciDubs/panel-nomccitop/README.md

 ![GitHub Releases](https://img.shields.io/github/downloads/pterodactyl/panel/latest/total?style=for-the-badge)
 ![GitHub contributors](https://img.shields.io/github/contributors/pterodactyl/panel?style=for-the-badge)

+## Este no es el repositorio oficial de Pterodactyl

+Lo puedes encontrar en https://github.com/pterodactyl Tampoco es un Fork
+Es un proyecto que utiliza Pterodactyl cambiando algunos componentes.
+Son libres de utilizar los componentes para sus necesidades ademas de estudiar el codigo.

+## This is not the official Pterodactyl repository
+You can find the official repository at https://github.com/pterodactyl This is not a fork.
+This project uses Pterodactyl with some modified components.
+Feel free to use the components for your needs and study the code.

 # Pterodactyl Panel

 Pterodactyl® is a free, open-source game server management panel built with PHP, React, and Go.
 Designed with security